 Paintings are built layer by layer and go far beyond filling in a line drawing with colors.
 Artists, too, gain layers of knowledge, and the right ones at the right depth provide the very base to achieve that which the artist ultimately wants – that freedom.
 Making many paintings, including ones that suck along the way, the ones you never see in the history books, is how an artist can find their voice and discover anew way of being.

 I’ve spent the last year building the curriculum I wish I had.
-I usually offer each class only occasionally but in light of this crisis, they’re all open now:
+I usually offer each class only occasionally but in light of this crisis, they’re all open now and I invite you to check them out here:

 Whether beginning, expanding or finding your voice, I hope to see some of you on the yellow diving board pictured above.